gohugoio/hugo/docs/content/en/content-management/shortcodes.md

 {{</* youtube w7Ft2ymGmfc */>}}
 {{< /code >}}

+#### Example `youtube` Display

+The following simulates the displayed experience for visitors to your website.
+Naturally, the final display will be contingent on your stylesheets and surrounding markup.
+The video is also included in the [Quick Start of the Hugo documentation][quickstart].

+{{< youtube w7Ft2ymGmfc >}}

+#### Additional Playback Options

-Furthermore, you can automatically start playback of the embedded video by setting the `autoplay` parameter to `true`.
+You can automatically start playback of the embedded video by setting the `autoplay` parameter to `true`.
 Remember that you can't mix named and unnamed parameters, so you'll need to assign the yet unnamed video id to the parameter `id`:

 {{< code file="example-youtube-input-with-autoplay.md" >}}
 {{</* youtube id="w7Ft2ymGmfc" autoplay="true" */>}}
 {{< /code >}}

 For [accessibility reasons](https://dequeuniversity.com/tips/provide-iframe-titles), it's best to provide a title for your YouTube video.
 You  can do this using the shortcode by providing a `title` parameter.
-If no title is provided, a default of "YouTube Video" will be used.
+If no title is provided, a default value of "YouTube Video" will be used.

 {{< code file="example-youtube-input-with-title.md" >}}
 {{</* youtube id="w7Ft2ymGmfc" title="A New Hugo Site in Under Two Minutes" */>}}
 {{< /code >}}

+You're also able to set the start and end timestamps using the `start` and `end` parameters.
+Values should be in seconds from the start of the video.
+In the following example, the embedded video will play from the 90-second mark until the 6-minute mark:

+{{< code file="example-youtube-input-with-start-end.md" >}}
+{{</* youtube id="w7Ft2ymGmfc" start=90 end=360 */>}}
+{{< /code >}}

 #### Example `youtube` Output

 Using the preceding `youtube` example, the following HTML will be added to your rendered website's markup:

 {{< code file="example-youtube-output.html" >}}
-{{< youtube id="w7Ft2ymGmfc" autoplay="true" >}}
+{{< youtube id="w7Ft2ymGmfc" start=90 end=360 >}}
 {{< /code >}}

-#### Example `youtube` Display

-Using the preceding `youtube` example (without `autoplay="true"`), the following simulates the displayed experience for visitors to your website.
-Naturally, the final display will be contingent on your stylesheets and surrounding markup.
-The video is also include in the [Quick Start of the Hugo documentation][quickstart].

-{{< youtube w7Ft2ymGmfc >}}
+The `youtube` shortcode can also use the following named parameters:

+linkthumbnail
+: When set to `"true"`, the video will be embeded as a thumbnail linked to the YouTube video, instead of embedding a responsive video player.
+In this case, all other parameters are ignored.

+loop
+: When set to `"true"`, If the player is loading a single video, it will play the video again and again.
+If the player is loading a playlist, it will play the entire playlist and then start again at the first video.

+controls
+: Set to `"false"` to not display the player controls in the video player.

+disablekb
+: Setting the parameter's value to `"true"` causes the player to not respond to keyboard controls.

+language
+: Set the player's interface language.
+The interface language is used for tooltips in the player and also affects the default caption track.
+The parameter's value is an [ISO 639-1 two-letter language code](http://www.loc.gov/standards/iso639-2/php/code_list.php) or a fully specified locale, such as `fr` or `fr-ca`.

+playlist
+: a comma-separated list of video IDs to play.

+listtype
+: When the parameter’s value is set to `"playlist"` then, in conjunction with the `list` parameter, identifies the content that will load in the player.

+list
+: If the `listType` parameter's value is `"playlist"`, then the list parameter value specifies a YouTube playlist ID.
+Make sure the parameter value begins with the letter PL.

+enablejsapi
+: Setting this parameter to `"true"` enables a player to be controlled via API calls.
+The API could be either the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) or the [JavaScript Player API](https://developers.google.com/youtube/js_api_reference).

+fs
+: Setting this parameter to `"false"` prevents the fullscreen button from displaying in the player

+novideoannotations
+: Setting novideoannotations to `"true"` causes video annotations to not be shown by default.

+modestbranding
+: Set the parameter value to `"true"` to prevent the YouTube logo from displaying in the control bar.

+ccloadpolicy
+: Setting the parameter's value to `"true"` causes closed captions to be shown by default, even if the user has turned captions off.
+The default behavior is based on user preference.

+color
+: This parameter specifies the color that will be used in the player's video progress bar to highlight the amount of the video that the viewer has already seen.
+Valid parameter values are `"red"` and `"white"`, and, by default, the player uses the color red in the video progress bar.

+Note: Setting the color parameter to white will disable the modestbranding option.

+playsinline
+: This parameter controls whether videos play inline or fullscreen on iOS.
+Setting the value to `"true"` Results in inline playback for mobile browsers and for WebViews created with the [allowsInlineMediaPlayback](https://developer.apple.com/documentation/webkit/wkwebviewconfiguration/1614793-allowsinlinemediaplayback?language=objc) property set to YES.

+notwidescreen
+: Setting the parameter's value to `"true"` causes the player to display in 4:3 ratio, instead of widescreen ratio.

 ## Privacy Config